kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-Permission requests now come with usage strings which are displayed to the user when the dialog is displayed.
+Permission requests now come with usage strings which are displayed to the user when the dialog displays.
 Open **Info.plist** from the **WenderLoon** group and find the **Privacy - Location...** entry.

 Add a new entry there, for **Privacy - Siri Usage Description** (it should autocomplete) and enter a usage string:

 ![width=80% bordered](images/SiriUsageDescription.png)